Articles

 1 July 2025 12%

 Note: the Coalition government elected during September 2013 has indicated a slowing in the phase-up process.
-These changes have been reflected in the above Table, but it should be monitored to ensure current obligations are met: reference the ATO-published Table.
+These changes, reflected in the above Table, should be monitored against the ATO-published Table.

 The Superannuation Guarantee Legislation

-The Superannuation Guarantee (Administration) Act 1992 is the primary legislation affecting employers and details the administrative arrangements for the operation of the Superannuation Guarantee (SG) scheme, including assessment of the employer’s liability, calculation of the SG charge, payment of the charge and distribution of payments received.
+The Superannuation Guarantee (Administration) Act 1992 is the primary legislation affecting employers.
+It details the administrative arrangements for the operation of the Superannuation Guarantee (SG) scheme.
+Features of the scheme include assessment of employer liability, and calculation of the SG charge.
+How payment of the charge is to be made – and how it is distributed are covered as well.

-The Superannuation Guarantee Charge Act 1992 imposes a charge on employers who do not provide the required level of superannuation payments for employees.
+The Superannuation Guarantee Charge Act 1992 imposes a charge on employers who do not provide the required level of superannuation payments.

 The superannuation contributions by the employer must be paid into a complying superannuation fund or a retirement savings account (RSA).
 Before 1 July 2006, employers could also contribute to the Superannuation Holding Accounts Special Account.